A Basic Logger

 }

-We can see that the programmer wants to see what’s happening inside foo()
+We can see that the programmer wants to see what’s happening inside foo().
+In the “normal” case output goes to cout, in case of an error to

 Programmers quickly realized that while “printf-debugging” is a good idea (especially to figure out why your program crashed on someone else’s computer), it could benefit from some more structure.
 There are some pieces of information that are almost always important: